-- From lunch one day to lunch the next
+- This post covers 24 hours, from lunch one day to lunch the next

 - You will need one night at a hotel and a car rental